 Occur when rainfall and surface water percolate through joints in limestone.
 The dissolved material is carried away from the surface and a depression gradually forms.
 Cavities may be formed beneath the surface.
 These are the most common type of sinkholes in Florida.

 Develop gradually when the covering sediment is permeable and contains sand.
 The small sediment and sand will drain into the underlying bedrock creating a vacated space allowing overlying sediment to settle.
 As the dissolution and infilling continue a noticeable depression will form.
 The slow downward erosion eventually forms a small surface depression.

-Sinkholes can also be created by poor land use practices resulting from ground water pumping and construction and development practices.
-Development increases water usage, alters drainage pathways, overloads the ground surface and redistributes soil.
-According to FEMA, the number of human-induced sinkholes has doubled since 1930 and insurance claims for damages as a result of sinkholes has increased 1,200 percent from 1987 to 1991, costing nearly $100 million.
+Sinkholes can also be created by poor land-use practices resulting from groundwater pumping and construction and development practices.
+Development increases water usage, alters drainage pathways, overloads the ground surface, and redistributes soil.
+According to FEMA, the number of human-induced sinkholes has doubled since 1930, and insurance claims for damages as a result of sinkholes have increased 1,200 percent from 1987 to 1991, costing nearly $100 million.